OBS Game Capture Black Screen: How to Fix

 Additional Checks and Quick Fixes

-- recreate the capture source
+- recreate capture source

 - change mode: windowed / borderless / fullscreen